6.10 RADIUS Integration

 Indeni supports a single integration with RADIUS.
 You can either use LDAP or RADIUS integration as your centralized authentication mechanism.

-Please Note: This feature is available in version 7.4 or later, and it only supports the PAP method for web access.
+Please Note: This feature only supports the PAP method for web access.

 To configure RADIUS integration, perform the following steps: